 Treatment for bacterial vaginosis is usually done with antibiotics, like metronidazole.
 Medication can be prescribed for topical application (as an ointment), for vaginal insertion, or as pills to take orally.
 Antibiotics are prescribed for 7 days, or as indicated by the doctor.
 You should complete the full course without interruptions to prevent recurrence.

-When treating, you should use a condom during all sexual contact and avoid the use of antibiotics.
+When treating BV, you should use a condom during all sexual contact and avoid the use of antibiotics.

 In addition, to prevent reinfection, you should avoid vaginal douching, use condoms during sex, avoid tight clothing, and use cotton underwear.
-Make sure you are perform all routine screening as recommended by your doctor.
+Make sure you attend all routine screening as recommended by your doctor.

 In most cases, bacterial vaginosis does not cause major complications.
 However, people with a weakened immune system are at higher risk for: